On the Dualizability of Fusion 2-Categories: Preliminaries

 \begin{Example} For simplicity, let us assume that $\mathds{k}$ is perfect.
-Given $G$ a finite group, and $\pi$ a 4-cocycle for $G$ with coefficients in $\mathds{k}^{\times}$, we can then consider the compact semisimple tensor 2-category $\mathbf{2Vect}_{\mathds{k}}^{\pi}(G)$ of $G$-graded finite semisimple 1-categories with pentagonator twisted by $\pi$.
-If $\mathds{k}$ is an algebraically closed field of characteristic zero, such fusion 2-category were completely characterized in \cite{JFY} as those fusion 2-categories $\mathfrak{C}$ for which $\Omega\mathfrak{C}\simeq \mathbf{Vect}$.
-We call these bosonic strongly fusion 2-categories.
-Likewise, a fermionic strongly fusion 2-category is a fusion 2-category $\mathfrak{C}$ such that $\Omega\mathfrak{C}\simeq \mathbf{sVect}$, the symmetric fusion 1-category of super vector spaces.
-The classification of fermionic strongly fusion 2-categories over an algebraically closed field of characteristic zero will be discussed in section \ref{sub:fermionicclassification}. \end{Example}
+Given $G$ a finite group, and $\pi$ a 4-cocycle for $G$ with coefficients in $\mathds{k}^{\times}$, we can then consider the compact semisimple tensor 2-category $\mathbf{2Vect}^{\pi}(G)$ of $G$-graded finite semisimple 1-categories with pentagonator twisted by $\pi$.
+If $\mathds{k}$ is an algebraically closed field of characteristic zero, such fusion 2-categories were completely characterized in \cite{JFY} as those fusion 2-categories $\mathfrak{C}$ for which $\Omega\mathfrak{C}\simeq \mathbf{Vect}$.
+In fact, their argument does not depend on the characteristic, though it does require the base field to be algebraically closed.
+A bosonic strongly fusion 2-category is a fusion 2-category $\mathfrak{C}$ over an algebraically closed field (of characteristic zero) such that $\Omega\mathfrak{C}\simeq \mathbf{Vect}$.
+Likewise, a fermionic strongly fusion 2-category is a fusion 2-category $\mathfrak{C}$ such that $\Omega\mathfrak{C}\simeq \mathbf{SVect}$, the symmetric fusion 1-category of super vector spaces.
+The classification of fermionic strongly fusion 2-categories over an algebraically closed field of characteristic zero will be discussed in \cite{D11}. \end{Example}